Chapter 1 Izzy

-“That would be more than enough to complete this—” Here, Jerry hesitated briefly and then continued, “secret…project.”
+“That would be more than enough to complete this—” Here, Jerry hesitated briefly and continued, “secret…project.”

 Silence befell the room again.
-Jerry was one hundred percent confident no one knew what was going on except him and Steve Larson.
+Jerry was one hundred percent confident no one understood what was going on except him and Steve Larson.

 Larson stood.
 Picked up his briefcase and one by one he transferred the reports from the table to the bag.